Jaakal/trie/README.md

 # Trie - Trie Algorithm Visualization

 Trie is an web app, which visualizes Trie data structure.
 The app is a MERN stack app (MongoDB, Express, React.js and Node.js) and for the state manager it uses Redux.
+Animations are made with the GreeShock professional-grade JavaScript animation tool for the modern web.

 <div class="button-group">
   <a href="https://jaak-trie.herokuapp.com/" class="button">Live Version</a> |